Mannerow/doordash-duration-prediction/README.md

 To get started with the project, follow these steps:

-**1. Install Terraform:**

-Visit this [link](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) and follow the instructions to install Terraform on your system.

-**2. Clone the repository:**
+**1. Clone the repository:**

 ```bash
 git clone https://github.com/Mannerow/doordash-duration-prediction
 cd doordash-duration-prediction
 ```

-**3. Set up Authentication:**
+**2. Set up Authentication:**

-1. Place your kaggle.json in the root directory of this project.
+- Place your kaggle.json in the root directory of this project.
-2. Create a .env file which will contain the necessary environment variables for AWS and Prefect authentication, S3 bucket and ECR names, and the MLFLow Endpoint.
+- Create a .env file which will contain the necessary environment variables for AWS and Prefect authentication, S3 bucket and ECR names, and the MLFLow Endpoint.

 ```bash
 MLFLOW_TRACKING_URI=http://mlflow:5000